braidpool/braidpool/docs/_posts/2021-06-30-can-braidpool-reuse-p2pool-components.md

 the channel construction in detail and show how neither the miners, nor the hub can cheat or without payouts.

-Since the hub can be attacked, the hub use Tor v3's hidden services.
+Since the hub can be attacked, it uses Tor v3's hidden services to protect its anonymity.
 Being a Tor hidden service, the hub's location is hard to detect and the hub can resist DDoS attacks.

 ## Conclusion

-Braidpool uses completely different mechanisms to manage shares, calculate miner rewards and distributing the payouts.
-The changes are across the entire 'stack' and this motivates the need to rethink and implementation from the ground up.
+As we see, Braidpool uses completely different mechanisms to manage shares, calculate miner rewards and distributing the payouts.
+The changes are across the entire 'stack' and this motivates the need to rethink an implementation from the ground up.